 We are planning on paying for the entire weeklong event ourselves and surprising our guests with the wedding once they are there.
 I would like to get in front of the hurt feelings by sending out an “elopement notice” to our friends and family who are not attending that they would receive a day or so before the actual ceremony.

 Is this something that you think would cut the tension before it becomes drama and hurt feelings for those who are not in attendance?
 The fact that we are footing the bill leads me to believe that we can make it as small and intimate as we please, but what are your thoughts on inviting only well wishes for our wedding, not guests?

 There’s no doubt that family situations can often make life very complicated.
 From an etiquette perspective, the bride and groom can have any type of wedding they choose.
-The parents have a say when they are paying or helping to pay for the wedding.
+(The parents do have a say when they are paying or helping to pay for the wedding.)
 Many people have complicated family situations and chose to do just what you are planning.
 It seems like you are making a wise choice and you do not need to feel bad about your decision.

-As for your question, “Would sending a pre-announcement help with the hurt feeling of those who are not invited?” … I don’t think that it will achieve your intended goal.
+As for your question, “Would sending a pre-announcement help with the hurt feelings of those who are not invited?” … I’m not sure that it will achieve your intended goal.
 There really isn’t such a thing as an elopement announcement.
-The definition of an elopement is that you secretly get married without anyone knowing or parental consent, and it’s usually a spur of the moment event.
-You would either send a wedding invitation or a wedding announcement, and the announcement is typically sent a few days to a few weeks after the wedding.
+The definition of an elopement is that you secretly get married without anyone knowing or parental consent.
+It is however customary to send a wedding announcement to those not invited to the wedding, and the announcement is ideally mailed the day after the wedding to a few weeks after the wedding.